This example is to

 example both materials meet first principles stress requirements and

-ABS section modulus requirements.
-The stress at to top of the
+also the ABS section modulus requirements.
+The stress at to top of

-above the bottom of the member, then the stress changes linearly and at
+1.757" above the bottom of the member, then the stress changes linearly

-the bottom of the plywood it is 450 psi, then it jumps down to 266.1 psi
+and at the bottom of the plywood it is 450 psi, then it jumps down to

-at the top of the plating and then it linearly varies to 310.4 psi at
+266.1 psi at the top of the plating and then it linearly varies to 310.4

 Primary References